 - Avoid ones that have any major damage or look generally weak

-- Pink Lemonade will pollinate the blue varieties and vice versa
+- Pink Lemonade plants will pollinate the blue varieties and vice versa

-I recommend buying the largest plant you can afford.
-You’ll get a larger more solidly established plant that will thrive sooner.
+I recommend buying the largest plants you can afford.
+You’ll get a larger, more established plant that will thrive and produce fruit sooner.
 I suggest buying a plant that is 2 – 3 years old or even older if possible.

 In this case, spending a bit more money is definitely better.
-You’ll see a larger harvest sooner and your plant will survive and thrive much more quickly than a cheaper tiny sprout of a plant.
+You’ll see a larger harvest and your plant will grow and develop much more quickly than a cheaper or smaller plant.

 Types of Blueberries

 - Pink Lemonade

 - Top Hat Dwarf

 - Blue Gold

 On planting day, carefully remove it from the pot that it was purchased it in.